azurecitadel/azurecitadel/content/partner/lighthouse/minimal.md

 {{< flash >}}
 **Important to remember:**

-1. **Include a PEC eligible role such as Support Request Contributorin your authorizations**
+1. **Include a PEC eligible role such as Support Request Contributor in your authorizations**
 1. **PAL link the security principals in the authorizations list**
     * Applies to service provider offers added via _Add offer > Add via Template_
     * PAL link service principals where possible